-If the UE finds an access technology with a higher priority than the currently used access technology, belonging to a PLMN which has higher priority then the RPLMN, the UE may reselect such PLMN.
+The UE shall only perform access technology selection within the RPLMN.

 In case the UE is connected to the PLMN via a non-3GPP access, then the PLMN reselection procedures specified for that access technology may be executed.

-Note: 1 The PLMN operator may provide access to the Evolved Packet Core either through an own access network (E-UTRA or non-3GPP access) or in collaboration with an access network operator that operates a non-3GPP access network.

-Note 2: A specific non-3GPP RAT may e.g. be identified by RAT type and the access network name (as advertized by the access network), or a list of access network names.
+- Note: 1 The PLMN operator may provide access to the Evolved Packet Core either through an own access network (E-UTRA or non-3GPP access) or in collaboration with an access network operator that operates a non-3GPP access network. - Note 2: A specific non-3GPP RAT may e.g. be identified by RAT type and the access network name (as advertized by the access network), or a list of access network names.